-A node is a single ESP32 based product.
-It has an associated identifier (node_id) and a set of credentials provided by the claiming service.
-Users can give a friendly name to the node.
-A single node can expose multiple devices.
+A node is a single ESP32-based product.
+It has an associated identifier (Node ID) and a set of credentials provided by the Claiming Service.
+You can give a friendly name to the node.
+A single node can expose to multiple devices.

-These are optional, custom metadata for a given node, something like a serial number.
+Node Attributes are optional and custom metadata for a given node, something like a serial number.

-A device is a logical user-controllable entity like a Switch, Lightbulb, Thermostat, Temperature Sensor, etc. A simple node will generally have a single device.
-However, an ESP32 can also have multiple devices like say 2 switches on a single board, or it can act as a bridge for other devices like say BLE sensors.
+A device is a logical user-controllable entity like Switch, Lightbulb, Thermostat, Temperature Sensor, etc. A simple node generally has a single device.
+However, an ESP32 may also have multiple devices.
+For example, it might integrate two switches on a single board, or act as a bridge for other devices such as BLE sensors.
 Each device must have a unique name within the node, and optionally, a type.

-Similar to node attributes, these are additional, user-defined, read-only name-value pairs which act as metadata for the device.
-These can be something like firmware version, serial number, etc. These will be especially useful when there are multiple devices bridged to the node (Eg. Wi-Fi to wired network/BLE/Zigbee, etc.).
+Similar to node attributes, device attributes are additional, user-defined, and read-only name-value pairs that act as metadata for the device.
+They can include information such as firmware version, serial number.
+These attributes are particularly useful when there are multiple devices bridged to the node, such as Wi-Fi to wired network, BLE, Zigbee, etc.

-These are control and monitoring parameters of a device.
-Eg. On/Off power state, brightness, current/target temperature, etc. All such parameters must have a unique name within the device.
-These parameters can also have additional fields like value, type, bounds, UI Information, etc. The parameters values can be boolean, integer, float or string.
+Parameters refers to control and monitoring parameters of a device, such as the ON/OFF power state, brightness, current/target temperature, etc. All such parameters must have a unique name within the device.
+They can also have additional fields like value, type, bounds, UI information, etc. The parameters values can be boolean, integer, float, or string.

-A service is an entity very similar to device in terms of the structure, with the main difference that it is meant for operations that may not necessarily be need to be user visible.
-A typical example of this is OTA Firmware Upgrade Service, which can have parameters like url, status, etc.
+A service is an entity that is very similar to a device in terms of its structure, with the main difference being that it is designed for operations that may not necessarily need to be visible to the user.
+A typical example of this is the OTA Firmware Upgrade Service, which can have parameters like url, status, etc.